Is Diboron Tetrahydride Ionic Or Covalent

 Electronegativity and Bond Polarity

-Electronegativity plays a crucial role in determining the type of bond that forms between two atoms.
-Electronegativity is the measure of an atom's ability to attract shared electrons in a chemical bond.
-The greater the electronegativity difference between two atoms, the more polar the bond.
+Electronegativity makes a real difference in determining the type of bond that forms between two atoms.
+Also, electronegativity is the measure of an atom's ability to attract shared electrons in a chemical bond.
+The greater the electronegativity difference between two atoms, the more polar the bond That alone is useful..

 • Nonpolar Covalent Bonds: Occur when the electronegativity difference between the bonded atoms is very small (typically less than 0.4).
 In this case, electrons are shared almost equally.